Tinystormjojo/geo-CGNN/README.md

 The material used in our paper listed in files targets_XXX from the folder "./database" There are already several cif files for reference

-## 2. run AtomGraph.py to creat the model input data
+## 2. run AtomGraph.py to creat the input data of the model

 e.g. run: